What is the evidence telling us about the progress of P4P?

 P4P should also contribute to learning on the critical capacities farmers’ organisations require to profitably access markets, the types of training necessary to achieve this and on which service providers have been most successful in supporting the capacity development.

 The panel of experts cautioned P4P to maintain stringent standards of data collection and analysis until the end of the pilot.
 The ability to demonstrate the benefits of this initiative will depend on the availability of high quality data captured throughout the lifespan of the project.

 “This is a complex initiative and this meeting provided us a unique opportunity to look at the project from the inside and at great depth.
 This project has generated a lot of data and it will be a huge undertaking to analyse it”, said Shaun Ferris of Catholic Relief Services.
-“It is critical to establish priorities for your learning and with the necessary investment and attention in its analysis, you will be able to make a very strong case [to governments and donors] for local procurement as a development tool.”
+“It is critical to establish priorities for your learning and with the necessary investment and attention in its analysis, you will be able to make a very strong case for local procurement as a development tool.”

 The recommendations made in last year’s meeting to focus on sustainability, engagement in policy debates around critical issues such as the quality standards and addressing the needs of women were reiterated.
 There was also a strong recommendation to ensure farmers equity in terms of project benefits.

 Read more on what farmers' think about the progress of P4P here: Tanzania - Farmer's point of view on progress of P4P